Kryštofovy Hamry: Administrative division

 The former town of Přísečnice was also located in what is today the territory of Kryštofovy Hamry.

 Etymology

-Kryštofovy Hamry means literally "Kryštof's (Christopher's) hammer mills".
-The village is named after Christopher (Kryštof) Grad of Grünberg, who founded here a hammer mill and named him after St. Christopher.
+The name Kryštofovy Hamry means "Kryštof's (Christopher's) hammer mills" in Czech.
+The village is named after Christopher (Kryštof) Grad of Grünberg, who founded here a hammer mill and named it after St. Christopher.

 Geography

 Kryštofovy Hamry is located about 19 km west of Chomutov and 34 km southeast of Karlovy Vary.
 The municipality borders Germany in the north.
 It is adjacent to the German town of Jöhstadt.
 Kryštofovy Hamry lies in the Ore Mountains.
 The highest point is the mountain Jelení hora at 994 m above sea level.

-The central part of the municipality is formed by the Přísečnice Reservoir, built on the eponymous river.
+The central part of the municipality is formed by the Přísečnice Reservoir, built on the Preßnitz River (Czech: Přísečnice).
 The reservoir was built in 1969–1976 and serves as a source of drinking water for the region.

 History

 The area was part of the Přísečnice estate.
 At the beginning of the 15th century, first hammer mills were established there, but they were destroyed during the Hussite Wars.
 Kryštof Grad of Grünberg founded here a new hammer mill between 1621 and 1625 and named him after St. Christopher.
 A brickyard was built next to the hammer mill in 1660, but the village did not yet exist at that time.
 The first written mention of the village of Kryštofovy Hamry is from 1720.
 In the 19th century, various manufactories were established in the village.